nakigoe/nakigoe/README.md

 <br> <a href="https://github.com/nakigoe/sea" target="_blank">github.com/nakigoe/sea</a>

 ## Python, Django library
-⭐A customer from Japan www·nihonga·love, a browser-based application for the company intranet that sends user files (PDF, photo) to a remote Amazon S3 server:
+⭐ A customer from Japan www·nihonga·love, a browser-based application for the company intranet that sends user files (PDF, photo) to a remote Amazon S3 server:
 <br> <a href="https://github.com/nakigoe/django-form" target="_blank">github.com/nakigoe/django-form</a>

 ## Python, Selenium library

-⭐automation of sending resumes and cover letters to HH·RU (Russian jobs website), send 200 resumes with cover letters in 15 minutes with one click:
+⭐ Automation of sending resumes and cover letters to HH·RU (Russian jobs website), send 200 resumes with cover letters in 15 minutes with one click:
 <br> <a href="https://github.com/nakigoe/hh-ru-bot" target="_blank">github.com/nakigoe/hh-ru-bot</a>

 ⭐YAML GitHub Actions automation of pushing one's resume up on HH·RU (Russian jobs website) every four hours:
 <br> <a href="https://github.com/nakigoe/hh-ru-raise-bot" target="_blank">github.com/nakigoe/hh-ru-raise-bot</a>

-⭐automation of sending resumes and cover letters on the Japanese job site en-gage·net, send 5,000 resumes with cover letters a day with one click (knowledge of Japanese is required):
+⭐ Automation of sending resumes and cover letters on the Japanese job site en-gage·net, send 5,000 resumes with cover letters a day with one click (knowledge of Japanese is required):
 <br> <a href="https://github.com/nakigoe/en-gage-net-bot" target="_blank">github.com/nakigoe/en-gage-net-bot</a>

-⭐automation of sending personal invitations to users on LinkedIn, including the username in the LinkedIn message, sending 200 messages in 15 minutes with one click:
+⭐ Automation of sending personal invitations to users on LinkedIn, including the username in the LinkedIn message, sending 200 messages in 15 minutes with one click:
 <br> <a href="https://github.com/nakigoe/linkedin-bot" target="_blank">github.com/nakigoe/linkedin-bot</a>

-⭐automation of endorsing of all skills of all users in your contact list on LinkedIn:
+⭐ Automation of endorsing of all skills of all users in your contact list on LinkedIn:
 <br> <a href="https://github.com/nakigoe/linkedin-endorse-bot" target="_blank">github.com/nakigoe/linkedin-endorse-bot</a>

 ## Microsoft Access VBA E-mailer
-⭐automation of sending HTML-Email via Gmail to a list of recipients in the database (allows you to avoid the bcc list, with this macro each recipient receives a separate email):
+⭐ Automation of sending HTML-Email via Gmail to a list of recipients in the database (allows you to avoid the bcc list, with this macro each recipient receives a separate email):
 <br> <a href="https://github.com/nakigoe/mailer" target="_blank">github.com/nakigoe/mailer</a>

 ## .NET MAUI Blazor Hybrid Template
-⭐Application that works as a website and simultaneously on Windows, macOS, iOS, Android and Tizen(Samsung):
+⭐ Application that works as a website and simultaneously on Windows, macOS, iOS, Android and Tizen(Samsung):
 <br> <a href="https://github.com/nakigoe/angel" target="_blank">github.com/nakigoe/angel</a>

 ## ASP.NET Core Blazor WebAssembly Website Template
-⭐website code:
+⭐ Website code:
 <br> <a href="https://github.com/nakigoe/blazorwasm" target="_blank">github.com/nakigoe/blazorwasm</a>

 ❥ A published ASP.NET Core Blazor WebAssembly website template: <a href="https://blazorwasm.nakigoe.org" target="_blank">BLAZORWASM.NAKIGOE.ORG</a>